jspecify/jspecify/docs/docs/spec.md

     -   an object creation expression

+    > In practice, we anticipate that tools will be able to infer the nullness of
+    > these parts of implementation code without explicit annotation, and so we do
+    > not recognize nullness annotations at those locations in this specification.
+    >
-    > So the annotation is unrecognized in the following cases:
+    > For example, the annotation is unrecognized in the following cases:
     > -   `@Nullable List<String> strings = ...`
     > -   `String @Nullable [] strings = ...`
     > -   `(@Nullable List<String>) foo`